Manage Virtual Machines

 This rule is a "should" rule, meaning that it will not be enforced.
 In a disaster case, when the cluster in location A is down, the VMs (only those with Advanced Service Level) will be started in location B, even if the location constraint was placed in location A.

-• Start Vm after deployment: Select if the VM should or should not be started after its creation.
+• Start VM after deployment: Select if the VM should or should not be started after its creation.

 • Backup Policy: Select whether or not the VM should be backed up by Imaged-Based Backups (IBB) and define details about the backup policy (like retention time of the IBB backups and backup schedule).
 For more details see here.